Information regarding the Coronavirus - Covid -19

 Before visiting Iceland, please go to covid.is for the latest updates and travel information.

-With global vaccinations underway, the Icelandic government has announced steps to ease restrictions and make international travel to Iceland easier.
+With global vaccinations underway, the Icelandic government has implemented steps to ease restrictions and make international travel to Iceland easier.

-Other travelers, that have not been vaccinated or previously infected must undergo a screening process upon arrival.
-Border measures for screening depend on the departure country's risk assessment.
-The risk level of departure countries will be color-coded, see details below.
+Other travelers, that have not been vaccinated or previously infected must undergo a screening process upon arrival and must quarantine for five days and go for another test at the end of quarantine.

 Updated on August 17th 2020